sjinks/wp-two-factor-auth/readme.txt

 4. Admin settings page.

 == Changelog ==
+= 4.2.2 =
+* XMLRPC users are now availale to post again.
+Settings for this is in Settings->TFA.
+* Added a help text when the OTP-button on ligon page is clicked so people know that the OTP is coming to their email.

 = 4.2.1 =
 * The plugin now checks all login forms, not depending on form field names.